lauradvall/starter-hugo-academic/content/publication/sex-and-gender-bias-in-technology-and-artificial-intelligence/index.md

 ---
-title: Sex differences in invasive and non-invasive neurotechnologies
+title: Sex and gender differences in Invasive and non invasive neurotechnologies
 subtitle: ""
 publication_types:
   - "6"